 Schedule your free case evaluation with a NYC slip and fall accident attorney by calling (646) 681-7055 or contacting us online.

-Who Is Liable for Clearing Snow & Ice?
+Who Is Responsible for Clearing Snow & Ice?

 One of the key factors in a snow or ice accident case is determining responsibility for maintaining safe sidewalks.
 In New York City, this is the property owner adjacent to the sidewalk.
-The only exception is 1, 2, or 3 family owner-occupied residential properties.
-The City of New York has the responsibility of clearing snow in front of those properties.
+The only exception is 1, 2, or 3 family owner-occupied residential properties, in which case the City of New York has the responsibility of clearing snow in front of those properties.

 Specific rules apply for clearing snow and ice from New York City sidewalks.
 Property owners must: